October 8, 2023

 What Could Affect My PSA Level?

-Various factors can impact PSA levels.
-Elements include vigorous exercise, prostate stimulation, urine infection (UTI or prostatitis), and benign conditions like benign enlargement.
-Other influencers might encompass prostate biopsy procedures or issues linked to lower urinary tract symptoms.
+Various factors can impact PSA levels like vigorous exercise, prostate stimulation, urine infection (UTI or prostatitis) and benign conditions like benign enlargement.
+They may also be affected by recent prostate procedures, including biopsy, as well as other causes of lower urinary tract symptoms.

 Interpreting your PSA test results involves more than just numbers.
 Raised PSA levels don't conclusively indicate prostate cancer, nor do normal PSA levels guarantee its absence.